vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 ### The accounting transition

 The private banks’ balance sheets will not change in terms of their net.
-The money that the banks created – currently represented in their liabil- ity column as IOUs from the bank system to their customers (Federal Reserve Notes) – becomes IOUs from the individual bank to the US government.
+The money that the banks created – currently represented in their liability column as IOUs from the bank system to their customers (Federal
+Reserve Notes) – becomes IOUs from the individual bank to the US government.
 It will be as if they borrowed the money they are lending out from the US government, instead of creating it.

-All deposit liabilities of the private banks will be transferred to an aggre- gated depositor _trust_ account held at the central bank for the individual private bank.
+All deposit liabilities of the private banks will be transferred to an aggregated depositor _trust_ account held at the central bank for the individual private bank.
 These accounting entries will be made on the day of
 implementation: